CNRS Researcher, PhD, HDR

 1) The extent to which perceptual functions in a given sensory modality can be enriched or compensated by information provided via another sensory modality.
 2) How technology (such as rehabilitation devices and multisensory interfaces) modifies our perception of the world.
 3) The processes underlying spatial cognition, and in particular the links between spatial and social perspective taking.

 Pesnot-Lerousseau, J., Arnold, G., & Auvray, M. (2021).
-Visualizing sounds: training-induced plasticity with a visual-to-auditory conversion device. bioRxiv (and under revision in Scientific Reports).
+Training-induced plasticity enables visualizing sounds with a visual-to-auditory conversion device.
+Scientific Reports. (link)

 Job, X., Arnold, G., Kirsch, L., Auvray, M. (2021).
 Vision shapes tactile spatial perspective-taking.
 Journal of Experimental Psychology: General. (link)